Geodan/pg2b3dm/getting_started.md

 ## Introduction

-In this document we run pg2b3dm on a sample dataset, a shapefile from Delaware containing building footpints with a height attribute.
+In this document we run pg2b3dm on a sample dataset, a shapefile from Delaware containing building footprints with a height attribute.
 The generated 3D tiles are visualized in a MapBox viewer.

 ## Download data